arcadianlyric/PhasedVariants_AgenticCurator/README.md

-## Variant function annotation with Phasing information
+## Connecting genotype to phenotype with phasing information

 ### Usage
 The main function in src/explore_phased_vcf.py: